vagh27/tileify.js/README.md

 	autoAnimate: true, //animate the scroll on pageload
 	autoScrollSpeed: 10000, //animate on pageload scroll-speed
 	clickTrigger: '.tileifyTrigger', //if you want to trigger the scroll on click, here's your chance
-	photoFile: null, //add an image directory here and tileify will grab the images and randomly insert them into the tiles
+	photoFile: null, //add an image directory here and tileify will grab the images and randomly insert them into the tiles e.g "/images/"
 	scrollBlockStyles: {
 			'background-color':'#ccc',
 			'opacity':'0.5',